By Shannon M. Nolley

 You can register your trademarks through the United States Patent and Trademark Office.

-The Intellectual Property attorneys at Gesmer can help walk you through this registration process so you can protect some of the most important assets of your business.
+Gesmer attorneys can walk you through this process so you can protect your business’s most important assets.

 Interested in getting in touch with Shannon Nolley?